Maintaining the relationship

 Tips for maintaining your media contact relationships

 Journalists have a job to do – they won’t just write or say what you want.
 They have their own professional responsibilities, which includes presenting more than one side of a story.
 You can’t tell them what to write, but you can present your work in its most positive light.

-Remember when building on your relationship with particular journalists is to be conscious of not wasting their time – and always pick up the phone!
+Remember, when building your relationship with journalists, be conscious of not wasting their time – and always respond to their calls!

-Journalists are always on deadline, so if you’re someone who answers their call and gives a comment on the spot, they register you as ‘good talent’.
-This means they’re more likely to respond to you if you contact them.
+Journalists are always on deadline, so if you’re someone who answers their call and gives a timely comment, they’ll register you as ‘good talent’.
+This means they’re more likely to respond to you if you proactively contact them down the track.

 If you want to get their attention, and keep it, you’ll need to be bold and offer them something different each time.

 It’s important that there’s a fresh angle on whatever story you’re giving them.
 If it’s a story that’s already appeared in other media outlets, they probably won’t touch it.
 They want to see new research or statistics, or at least a new take on an issue before they’ll report on it.

 When you’re framing your ‘pitch’, ask yourself: What is the fresh take on this story?
 What’s the point of difference?

 Have in mind the audience you’re trying to reach, and start with the question, why will people care?
 What is it about this issue that will connect with the average person?